Skip to main content

 ShareFile logs file access events.
 That log is primarily a security and compliance record for the file sharing platform itself, not a grant compliance record.
 GrantPipe's activity trail is specifically designed to document external reviewer access to grant evidence: it records which grant-related documents were accessed, by whom, and when, in a format that can be included in audit documentation.

 ShareFile pricing starts at $55/user/month and scales by users and storage.
-GrantPipe's Audit-Ready tier is $799/month for the organization: the Auditor & Funder Portal is included, and external reviewer access does not require a paid seat.
+GrantPipe Audit-Ready has published pricing for the organization: the Auditor & Funder Portal is included, and external reviewer access does not require a paid seat.
 If your auditor is already a ShareFile user, there may be no added cost.
 If you are purchasing ShareFile specifically for audit evidence sharing, the GrantPipe portal at a fixed monthly subscription is likely less expensive over a full year.

 Compare with your workflow